IoTKETI/Zigbee_IPE/README.md

 ```
 ## Configuration your device
-- Modify the "app.js"&"ZigbeeIPE.js" file to your personal device ID
+- Modify the 'app.js' and 'ZigbeeIPE.js' file with your personal device IDs
 ```
 //app.js
 function typetonum(sen){